 Developmental delays occur in five areas.
 When a child shows delay in more than one development area, it is known as global developmental delay.
 The types of developmental delays are:

-1. Cognitive delay: Cognitive delay may affect the intellectual function of children, causing a decline in their ability to think, learn, and solve problems.
+1. Cognitive delay: Cognitive delay may affect intellectual function, causing intellectual disability in children and declining their ability to think, learn, and solve problems.
 A learning disability may result from cognitive delays, leading to difficulties in comprehension and understanding, which become evident when children start going to school or even earlier.
 (3) (4) (5) (6).

 Causes of cognitive delay

-• Genetic disorders, where children may inherit mutated genes.
+- Genetic disorders in children may cause the inheritance of mutated genes.
 For example, Down syndrome and fragile X syndrome.

-• Problems during birth, such as inadequate oxygen (birth hypoxia) or intracranial bleedsiXAny bleeding in the brain’s functional tissue and adjacent three layers of membrane , or hemorrhage.
+- Problems during birth, such as inadequate oxygen (birth hypoxia) or intracranial bleedsiAny bleeding in the brain’s functional tissue and adjacent three layers of membrane , or hemorrhage.

-• Health conditions such as malnutrition, untreated meningitis, whooping cough, seizure disorders, shaken baby syndromeiXLife-threatening brain and neck injuries in babies caused when they are violently shaken , and exposure to lead or mercury
+- Health conditions such as malnutrition, untreated meningitis, whooping cough, seizure disorders, shaken baby syndromeiLife-threatening brain and neck injuries in babies caused when they are violently shaken , and exposure to lead or mercury

 Signs of cognitive delay